alukosdev/ccsp/frameworks/csa-star.md

 ==- STAR Certification: For ISO/IEC 27001:2013

 The CSA STAR Certification is a rigorous third-party independent assessment of the security of a cloud service provider.
-This technology-neutral certification leverages the requirements of the ISO/IEC 27001:2013 management system standard together with the CSA Cloud Controls Matrix.
+This technology-neutral certification leverages the requirements of the ISO/IEC 27001:2013 management system standard together with the CCM.

 !!!
 Certification certificates follow normal ISO/IEC 27001 protocol and expire after three years unless updated.